daevlin/Zero2Auto_homework/README.md

 If we set a BP on InternetOpenUrlA we can see that URL "https://pastebin.com/raw/mLem9DGk"

-The URL is encoded with:
+The URL is obfuscated with:
 ```
 rol dl,4
 xor dl,C5